U.S. to continue pace of sanctions on Russia over war in Ukraine -official | Law-Order

 The United States is working with allies and partners to quickly impose severe economic costs on Moscow over "sham" referendums held by Russia in occupied regions of Ukraine, according to prepared remarks from the U.S. State Department's head of sanctions coordination on Wednesday.

-James O'Brien, in remarks to the Senate Foreign Relations Committee, said he expects that the Biden administration's pace of announcing sanctions on Russia on average every six weeks will continue, as Washington continues to focus on chokepoints in the Russian economy and its military supply chains.
+The United States is working with allies and partners to quickly impose severe economic costs on Moscow over "sham" referendums held by Russia in occupied regions of Ukraine, according to prepared remarks from the U.S. State Department's head of sanctions coordination on Wednesday.
+James O'Brien, in testimony prepared for the Senate Foreign Relations Committee, said he expects that the Biden administration's pace of announcing sanctions on Russia on average every six weeks will continue, as Washington continues to focus on chokepoints in the Russian economy and its military supply chains.

+"There will be more packages.
+We are working on more sanctions," O'Brien told the committee.
+"Everything is on the table," he said, adding that Washington would look to the financial sector and high technology, especially for energy exploitation and human rights violators.

+Moscow was poised on Wednesday to annex a swath of Ukraine, releasing what it called vote tallies showing support in four partially-occupied provinces to join Russia, after what Kyiv and the West denounced as illegal sham referendums held at gunpoint.
+Russian-backed authorities claim to have carried out the referendums over five days on territory that makes up around 15% of Ukraine.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)